spignelon/rentry/README.md

 This package provides a Python client for the Rentry.co API, enabling programmatic creation, editing, and deletion of Rentry entries.

+> **Note:** This is a fork of the original Rentry project, created to provide a modern, pip-installable package since the official "rentry" package on PyPI hasn't been updated in over 6 years and is inactive.
+This repository makes it easy to install and use the latest version of the Rentry client directly from GitHub.

 ## Installation

 ```sh
 pip install git+https://github.com/spignelon/rentry.git
 ```

+This makes the package easily installable while avoiding the outdated version on PyPI.

 ## Command-line Usage